ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how the audience evolved with me.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on what i learned about human nature.

 ---